jasonsahl/LS-BSR/README.md

 To run the program, the following dependencies are required:

 1. USearch (tested version is 6.0.307), path is passed as command-line option - only required if a set of gene sequences is not supplied.
 32-bit version should be sufficient.
+Tested successfully with version v7.0.959.
 2. BioPython, must be in PythonPath
 3.  blastall (tested version is 2.2.25), must be in path as 'blastall'.
 Known issues seen with v2.2.26